-Faith comes into play in the space of the emptiness that is created by the temporality, and thus uncertainty, that is the nature of all rational beliefs.
+Faith comes into play in the space of emptiness that is created by the temporality, and thus uncertainty, that is the nature of all rational beliefs.
 Christian faith is about whether the Absolutely Unknown and Unknowable is for us or against us, loves us or is basically indifferent towards us.
 In either of these two options, we are talking about a leap of faith.
-Christian faith is the first of these two living relations to the Absolutely Unknown and Unknown and Unknown are talking about a leap of faith.

-becomes thereby a confidence for all our living.
+Christian faith is the leap of trust of the Absolutely Unknown and Unknowable Final Reality.
+Such faith is a risk of our whole lives, and becomes thereby a confidence for all our living.
 Many of our beliefs are the result of scientific discovery or contemplative inquiry.
 Although these beliefs manifest a relative certainty, the confidence of faith has another order of magnitude.
 The relative certainty of beliefs can never be a substitute for the confidence of faith.

 Yet, we actually experience no contradiction between our Christian faith and whatever it is that we validly know (relatively speaking) through our scientific discoveries or contemplative inquires.
 If the evolution of our species from simpler life forms in what we validly know through our scientific openness to the data of our actual experience, then from the point of view of Christian faith we are only experiencing a picture of how Final Reality has done and is still doing all things well.
 Similarly, if our contemplative inquiry has checked out with other inquirers to be relatively enriching for our living, it does not contradict our Christian faith.
-Our Christian faith is simply about living in trust in Final Reality's "doing all things well."
+Our Christian faith is simply about living in trust that Final Reality's "doing all things well."
 We are thus obliged to include our contemplative insights and our current scientific knowledge (including evolution) in Final Reality's "doing all things well."
 That is, the science of evolution takes precedence over the ancient science assumed by the writers of the Biblical poetry.